-The Australian Antarctic Territory covers nearly 5.9 million square kilometres, about 42% of Antarctica and nearly 80% of the total area of Australia itself.
-It consists of all islands and territories south of 60°S between 45°E and 160°E, excluding the French sector of Terre Adélie, which comprises the islands and territories south of 60°S and between longitudes 136°E and 142°E.
+The Australian Antarctic Territory covers nearly 5.9 million square kilometres — about 42% of Antarctica and nearly 80% of the total area of Australia itself.
+It consists of all islands and territories south of 60°S, and between 45°E and 160°E, excluding the French sector of Terre Adélie, which comprises the islands and territories south of 60°S and between longitudes 136°E and 142°E.

 Australia has a long association with this part of the continent.
 Australia’s Douglas Mawson (later Sir Douglas Mawson) led a group of Australians and New Zealanders in the 1911–1914 Australasian Antarctic Expedition, which had bases at Commonwealth Bay, south of Tasmania, and the Shackleton Ice Shelf south of Perth.
 This expedition explored extensively along the coast near the bases.

 Mawson also led the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) of 1929–1931.
 During this expedition Mawson claimed what is now Australian Antarctic Territory as British sovereign territory.
 Early in 1933, Britain asserted sovereign rights over the claimed territory and placed the territory under the authority of the Commonwealth of Australia.

 Sovereignty over the Territory was transferred from Britain to Australia under the Australian Antarctic Territory Acceptance Act 1933, which came into effect in 1936.
 This act stated: